 - Check before and 30 minutes after a workout

 Whether you’re new to living with Diabetes, or you’ve had it for a while, chances are you can further improve your numbers, or prevent them from getting worse.
-The basic tenets are to eat healthfully and exercise, monitoring your home glucose meanwhile, at least a few times per week.
-Of course, the same basic rules still apply to drink responsibly, reduce stressors that can cause glucose to rise, monitor glucose more often when you are sick (and expect that glucose will be a little higher naturally due to infection), stay hydrated, and of course, balance out your little temptations and guilty pleasures with your healthful habits.
+The basic tenets are to eat healthfully and exercise.
+And of course, Keep monitoring, maybe with 1 fasting, 1 bedtime, and 1 paired mealtime glucose check per week.
+Reduce stressors that can cause glucose to rise, monitor glucose more often when you are sick (and expect that glucose will be a little higher naturally due to infection), stay hydrated, and always balance out your little temptations and guilty pleasures with healthful habits.

 Always ask your Health coach, Dietitian, or Doctor when you need a little extra more motivation, some new ideas, or if you’re planning to change your diet, exercise, or lose more weight.
 If you’ve already improved your diet and routine a lot, and your glucose is stable or going very low, chat with your doctor about whether trialing on a reduced medication dose is right for you.